seleniumbase/SeleniumBase/help_docs/mysql_installation.md

 ### Have SeleniumBase tests write to your MySQL DB:

-Add the ``--with-db_reporting`` argument on the command line when you want tests to write to your MySQL database.
+Add the ``--with-db_reporting`` argument on the command-line when you want tests to write to your MySQL database.
 Example:

 ```bash
 pytest --with-db_reporting